jamierkwhite/CS1320Final-ScreeningApp/README.md

 Instructions to run:
 * Backend: no startup needed as it's deployed
 * Frontend: First, create a new NativeScript playground.
-Then within this repository, go to HeartDiseaseScreeingApp/app/ and then upload all the files in the components directory to the app/components folder on NS playground, upload all the files in the images directory to a app/images folder on NS playground, and replace the app.js and app.css files in NS playground with the ones in this directory.
-Save this and scan the QR code on the NativeScript playground app on your phone to open RHDScreen in NativeScript preview.
+Then within this repository, go to HeartDiseaseScreeingApp/app/ and then upload all the files in the components directory to the app/components folder on NS playground, upload all the files in the images directory to the app/images folder (you might need to create this yourself) on NS playground, and replace the app.js and app.css files in NS playground with the ones in this directory.
+Save the project and scan the QR code on the NativeScript playground app on your phone to open RHDScreen in NativeScript preview.

 Prototype link: https://www.figma.com/file/buew6I64tqyVdLXMLI6fYB/Screening-App?node-id=0%3A1